Monika Kostera

 Monika Maria Kostera (born 28 February 1963) is a Polish sociologist of management.
 She is known for her contribution to organization theory, organizational archetypes and myths, storytelling and narrative analysis in organizational anthropology.
 She holds professorships at University of Warsaw, Södertörn University in Sweden and Institut Mines-Télécom Business School in France.

-Career
+Education

 Monika Kostera graduated from the Lund University, Sweden (1983) and Warsaw University, Poland (1988).
 She defended her doctoral dissertation at the faculty of Management, Warsaw University in 1990 and her habilitation in 1996.

+Career

 In 1997, she became professor in management at Leon Koźmiński Academy in Warsaw, Poland.
 During 2000–2002, she acted as director of the Interdisciplinary Organization Research Center at Leon Koźmiński Academy.

-In 2004, she received the title of Professor Ordinaria of Economics in Poland and in 2017 – Professor Ordinaria in the Humanities also in Poland.
+In 2004, she received the title of Professor Ordinaria of Economics in Poland and, in 2017, Professor Ordinaria in the Humanities.
 She has been employed as professor and chair at Durham University in the United Kingdom, as well as professor at the Institute of Culture at Jagiellonian University in Poland and at Linnaeus University in Sweden.